Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 an integrated GPU is built into the CPU, the dedicated GPU is attached to the motherboard using a PCI

 10. What is RAID?
 What are the different levels of RAID?
-How does RAID store data?(3.3.2.2 – 3.3.2.3) Redundant Array of Independent Disks is a way to store data across several drives, providing reliability, capacity, or performance depending on the level
+How does RAID store data?(3.3.2.2 – 3.3.2.3) Redundant Array of Independent Disks is a way to store data across several drives, providing reliability, capacity, economy, or performance depending on the level
+RAID 0 - striping, performance, economy, and capacity RAID 1 - mirroring, reliability and economy
+RAID 5 - parity, reliability and capacity
+RAID 6 - double parity, reliability, capacity, and performance RAID 10 - mirroring and striping, reliability, capacity, or performance

 11. List and describe the legacy ports: (3.3.3.1)
 DVI : has analogue and digital variants